Torrey Smith: Kaepernick didn't commit crime

 — Torrey Smith (@TorreySmithWR) May 29, 2017

-"I heard he's one of the best owners in the league so I don't want people to think I'm disrespecting this guy, I'm not," said Smith after practice, "but it's just the fact that he commented about people, the fans, being mad about that but you just had a [kicker] on your team who you were trying to hold onto for dear life until it was too late."
+"I heard he's one of the best owners in the league so I don't want people to think I'm disrespecting this guy.
+I'm not," Smith said after practice.
+"But it's just the fact that he commented about people, the fans, being mad about that but you just had a [kicker] on your team who you were trying to hold on to for dear life until it was too late."

-Smith is referencing kicker Josh Brown, whom the Giants signed despite domestic violence allegations against him.
-They ultimately released Brown in October after he admitted abusing his then-wife to the team.
+Smith was referencing kicker Josh Brown, whom the Giants re-signed despite a domestic violence allegation against him.
+They ultimately released Brown in October.

-"People are accepting and willing to [forgive] people when they beat the hell out of women, sell drugs, do whatever and commit all kinds of crimes and you're able to forget that," said Smith.
+"People are accepting and willing to [forgive] people when they beat the hell out of women, sell drugs, do whatever and commit all kinds of crimes and you're able to forget that," Smith said.
 "I'm a believer in second chances.
-I believe in second chances for a guy like Joe Mixon even though I'm an advocate against domestic violence.
+I believe in second chances for a guy like [Bengals rookie] Joe Mixon, even though I'm an advocate against domestic violence.

 "But I think you have to be open-minded to know that [Kaepernick] did not commit a crime, he didn't hurt anybody, he didn't do anything.
 It was a protest, and now people are kind of locking him out or don't want to support anybody that's associated with him when you're willing to support people who beat women, do all kinds of other crazy things.
 It just doesn't make sense."

-Kaepernick, who chose to sit and later kneel during the national anthem before games last season, opted out of his contract with the 49ers earlier in the offseason and has yet to sign with another team.
-He recently visited with the Seattle Seahawks but to this point no agreement is in place.
+Kaepernick chose to sit and later kneel during the national anthem before games last season as a protest against social injustice.
+He opted out of his contract with the San Francisco 49ers earlier in the offseason and has yet to sign with another team.
+He recently visited with the Seattle Seahawks, but to this point no agreement is in place.

 Asked if he thought Kaepernick is being blackballed, Smith responded: "I mean, I think so.
 But I think there's different ways to look at blackballed.
 I mean you can say a team doesn't want to bring him in because they think he may be a backup.
 I think he can play.
-This time of the year, there's 96 quarterbacks-plus on a team.
+This time of the year, there's 96 quarterbacks plus. ...
 You can't tell me there's 96 quarterbacks better than him.
 When you look at it that simply, it doesn't make sense."

 Sources have told ESPN's Adam Schefter that Kaepernick will stand for the national anthem this season as he no longer wants his method of protest to detract from the positive change he believes has been created.